Stone & Horne handles Admiralty claims involving Maritime Injuries.

 - Injury, Death or Overboard Passenger of Sea-going vessel.

 The laws governing the duties of ship owners and employers are well-established, almost "ancient".
-The duties are clear and the penalties for breaching a duty to employees and passengers can sometimes result in death and personal injuries.
+The duties are clear and the results for breaching a duty to employees or passengers can lead to death and personal injuries.
 Due to the heightened dangers that have always been inherent with the sea, the laws are often more favorable to the injured and their surviving families and loved ones.
 If you or a loved one has suffered an injury on or near the water, call Stone & Horne for a free consultation.